mirjak/draft-kuehlewind-masque-connect-ip/draft-kuehlewind-masque-connect-ip.md

 A CONNECT request that does not conform to these restrictions is malformed; see Section 4.1.3 of {{!I-D.ietf-quic-http}}.

-Different to the TCP-based CONNECT, CONNECT-IP does not trigger a connection establishment process from the proxy to the target host.
+Unlike the CONNECT method, CONNECT-IP does not sequentially trigger a connection establishment process from the proxy to the target host.
 Therefore, the client does not need to wait for an HTTP response in order to send forwarding data, unless in tunnel mode and requesting